What Is “Wet Brain”? Signs & Symptoms of Wernicke-Korsakoff Syndrome

 Wernicke’s encephalopathy is the acute stage of WKS.1 It is a degenerative brain disorder that can occur due to thiamine deficiency.2 Wernicke’s encephalopathy is a medical emergency that can cause coma and death.1, 5

-Wernicke’s encephalopathy is characterized by 3 main clinical symptoms, including changes in mental status (e.g., confusion), lack of coordination, and eye abnormalities (e.g., double vision, involuntary eye movements).4
+Wernicke’s encephalopathy is characterized by three main clinical symptoms, including changes in mental status (e.g., confusion), lack of coordination, and eye abnormalities (e.g., double vision, involuntary eye movements).4

 Korsakoff’s psychosis is a chronic, debilitating condition that can cause long-lasting learning and memory problems and interferes with normal daily functioning.3 It occurs due to nerve cell damage, damage to cells in the brain and spinal cord, and damage to the part of the brain responsible for memory.1 Korsakoff’s psychosis develops when Wernicke’s encephalopathy goes untreated and symptoms of Korsakoff’s often start as the mental symptoms of Wernicke’s encephalopathy subside.4

-A key feature of Korsakoff’s psychosis is anterograde amnesia, which includes trouble learning and storing new information and establishing new memories, although retrograde amnesia, which is trouble retrieving previous memories, may also occur.1
+A key feature of Korsakoff’s psychosis is anterograde amnesia, which includes trouble learning and storing new information and establishing new memories, although retrograde amnesia, which involves retrieving previous memories, may also occur.1

 Signs & Symptoms of Wet Brain